worflor/woflo-petsplus-mod/docs/features/moods.md

 Moods are the visible surface of your pet's emotional life.
 While 30 emotions churn beneath the hood, moods are what you actually see and interact with.

+*See also: [Emotions](emotions.md) for the full list of feelings, and [Stimulus System](stimulus.md) for how events trigger emotional responses.*

 ## What Are Moods?

 A mood is the dominant emotional state your pet is currently experiencing.
-It's calculated by blending active emotions together, weighted by their intensity, freshness, and context.
+It's calculated by blending active [emotions](emotions.md) together, weighted by their intensity, freshness, and context.

 Think of moods as labels for complex emotional cocktails.
 Your pet isn't just "happy" — they're experiencing a specific blend of Cheerful, Hopeful, and Playfulness that the system recognizes as the **Happy** mood.

+*Learn more about how emotions are processed in the [Mood Engine](stimulus.md#the-mood-engine-where-emotions-become-moods) section of the Stimulus System.*

 ## The Core Moods